Brown & Proud

-Brown & Proud is the debut studio album by Latin hip hop group A Lighter Shade of Brown from Riverside, California.
+Brown & Proud is the debut studio album by Latin hip hop group A Lighter Shade of Brown.
 It was released in 1990 through Pump Records with distribution via Quality Records.
-Recording sessions took place at Paramount Recording Studios, Trax Recording Studio and Image Recorders in Hollywood, and at Beach Recording Studios in Redondo Beach.
-Production was handled by Fabe Love, Jammin' James Carter, D.J.
+The recording sessions took place at Paramount Recording Studios, Trax Recording Studio, and Image Recorders, in Hollywood, and at Beach Recording Studios in Redondo Beach.
+The album was produced by Fabe Love, Jammin' James Carter, D.J.
 Romeo, D.J.
-Battlecat and Tony G. It features guest appearances from Chulo, Huggy Boy, Teardrop, King Ed and Shiro.
+Battlecat, and Tony G. It features guest appearances from Chulo, Huggy Boy, Teardrop, King Ed, and Shiro.

-The album peaked at #184 on the Billboard 200 and #8 on the Heatseekers Albums in the United States.
+The album peaked at No. 184 on the Billboard 200 and No. 8 on the Heatseekers Albums in the United States.
 It spawned three singles: "T.J.
 Nights", "Latin Active" and "On a Sunday Afternoon".
-The latter two made it to the Billboard charts, peaking at #59 and #39 respectively on the Hot 100.
+The latter two peaked at No. 59 and No. 39, respectively, on the Hot 100.